microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-generatedownloaduri.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Generates URIs for each unexpired [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) contained in a [accessReviewHistoryDefinition](../resources/accessReviewHistoryDefinition.md).
+Generates URIs for each `done` [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) contained in a [accessReviewHistoryDefinition](../resources/accessReviewHistoryDefinition.md).
 Each URI can be used to retrieve the instance's review history data.
-Each URI is valid for one day and can be retrieved by fetching the **downloadUri** property from the desired [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object.
+Each URI is valid for 24 hours and can be retrieved by fetching the **downloadUri** property from the desired [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object.

 ## Permissions